NorthernMan54/homebridge-yamaha-zone-tv/README.md

 -   cursor_remote_control - If set to true the remote control will control the cursor for use with on screen display, else it will control the media playback ( true/false ).
 -   disable_party_switch - If set to true, a party switch will NOT be created.
 -   disable_main_power_switch - If set to true, a main power switch will NOT be created.
+-   manual_addresses - Only required if Bonjour/Autodetection doesn't work.

 ## Basic config.json config